Omen7/comics/README.md

 - comics.*new(**options, onComplete**)*
     - Will create a new comic.
 Constructor *requires* an **options** table and can accept an optional **onComplete** function that executes after the comic is closed.
 Options can be the following:
         - **animationSpeed.** An *optional number value* denoting the default animation speed for the spines.
 Default value is *10.*
+		- **particlePath.** An *optional string value* containing the path to where the particles are being stored.
+The path should end with a trailing slash.
+If the engine tries to load a particle but there's no particlePath it will log an error.
         - **skin.** A *mandatory string value* denoting the skin name of the spine.
 This value is constant across the board.
         - **frames.** A *mandatory table* containing the data for each of the comic's frames.
 At least one frame of data should be contained within the table. **frames** receives the following parameters:
             - **spine.** A *mandatory string value* containing the path for the spine.json file.